 When buying ETFs, you invest in a basket of stocks that will mirror how a specific index performs without buying all the stocks individually.

-ETFs are less management fees involved.
+ETFs have less management fees involved.
 They also tend to be less costly than purchasing individual shares - fewer transactions, less trading costs.